-To find out which cities are located in a county, try the About Counties page on the National Association of Counties web site.
+To find out which cities are located in a county, try NACO's City-County Search.
 You can also look in the Rand McNally Commercial Atlas & Marketing Guide or another good road atlas.

 The Atlas of Historical County Boundaries not only shows you the current boundaries of each county in the U.S., it explains how each county's boundaries changed over time.